Who Owns Whom

 Country Code: 894 | ISO2 Code: ZM | ISO3 Code: ZMB

 Zambia is a landlocked country in central-east sub-Saharan Africa.
-It covers an area of 752,614km² and borders eight African countries, namely Angola, Botswana, Democratic Republic of Congo (DRC), Malawi, Mozambique, Namibia, Tanzania and Zimbabwe.
-It has a population of 26.2 million people and a GDP of US$30.6bn which grew by 4.0% in 2023 and projected growth is 4.2% in 2024.
+It covers an area of 752,614km² and borders eight African countries – Angola, Botswana, Democratic Republic of Congo (DRC), Malawi, Mozambique, Namibia, Tanzania and Zimbabwe.
+It has a population of 26.2 million people and a GDP of US$30.6bn, which is expected to increase to US$32bn in 2025 and to US$33.3bn in 2026.
+Inflation is expected to decelerate from 9.3% in 2024 to 7.0% in 2025, driven by falling food and fuel prices.
+Fiscal deficits are projected to narrow to 5.2% of GDP in 2024 and 3.4% in 2025 in response to ongoing fiscal reforms.
+The current account balance is expected to improve from a deficit of 1.1% in 2023 to surpluses of 3.3% in 2004 and 8.4% in 2025 as copper output rises.

-In 2021 the landslide poll victory by opposition leader Hakainde Hichilema, who replaced President Edgar Lungu, was an important milestone for democracy in Africa.
-The electoral swing shows voter determination to reject oppressive and corrupt government, and the handover of power was achieved without bloodshed.
-Hichilema is a successful businessman and is expected to restore respect for human rights and urgently address the country’s debt mountain.
+In 2021 the landslide victory by opposition leader Hakainde Hichilema, who replaced President Edgar Lungu, was an important milestone for democracy in Africa and reflected voter determination to reject oppressive and corrupt government.
+The handover of power was achieved without bloodshed.
+Hichilema is a successful businessman and was expected to restore respect for human rights and urgently address the country’s debt mountain.
+Hichilema refused to attend the 2024 inauguration of the Zimbabwean president, Emmerson Mnangagwa after the poll was declared not free and fair by SADC observers.

 Key industries in Zambia are mining, tourism and agriculture.
 It has abundant natural resources such as minerals, wildlife, freshwater and farming land, and its economy has largely been developed through mining and agriculture.
-Zambia is the second-largest copper producer after the DRC, in Africa and its economy is historically highly dependent on copper mining activities.
+Zambia is the second-largest copper producer in Africa after the DRC, and its economy has historically been highly dependent on copper mining activities.
 Agriculture provides more jobs than mining, and most Zambians in rural areas are subsistence farmers.

 Zambia possesses one of the world’s highest grades of copper deposits and is ranked the seventh-largest copper producer in the world.
-Mining contributes over 70% of the country’s foreign export earnings and contributes on average over 20% to GDP, tourism accounts for 7% of GDP and contributes to 10% of national exports.
+Mining contributes over 70% of the country’s foreign export earnings and contributes on average over 20% to GDP, while tourism accounts for 7% of GDP and 10% of exports.

-Zambia has significant potential for tourism and offers a wealth of natural tourism assets.
-Attractions include Victoria Falls, one of the Seven Natural Wonders of the World and a UNESCO Heritage site as well as abundant lakes and rivers, and wildlife-protected areas in the form of 20 national parks and 34 game management areas that together occupy some 10 percent of the country’s total land area.
+Zambia has significant potential for tourism and has a wealth of natural tourism assets.
+Attractions include Victoria Falls, one of the seven natural wonders of the world and a UNESCO heritage site, as well as abundant lakes and rivers, and wildlife-protected areas in the form of 20 national parks and 34 game management areas that together occupy some 10% of the country’s land area.

-In recent years, the Zambian government has initiated many capital-intensive infrastructure projects to drive economic development with the help of foreign direct investment.
+In recent years, the Zambian government initiated many capital-intensive infrastructure projects to drive economic development with the help of foreign direct investment.
 Many large-scale deals, particularly for transport infrastructural development, were financed by the Chinese government and its related companies.
-The 923m Kazungula Bridge across the Zambezi river and one-stop border post facilities opened on 10 May 2021 and aims to ease the flow of trade and people between Botswana and Zambia.
-It will also provide alternative trade routes between SADC countries, and relieve some pressure off the Beitbridge border post between South Africa and Zimbabwe as previously the main trade route between Zambia and South Africa was through Zimbabwe.
+The 923m Kazungula Bridge across the Zambezi river and one-stop border post facilities opened in 2021 and aims to ease the flow of trade and people between Botswana and Zambia.
+It also provides alternative trade routes between SADC countries, and relieves some pressure off Beitbridge between South Africa and Zimbabwe as previously the main trade route between Zambia and South Africa was through Zimbabwe.

 Read More